BenGoodair/CCG-Outsourcing/README.md

 # CCG-Outsourcing
 A repository of reproducibility files for the upcoming paper, co-authored with [Aaron Reeves](https://aaronreeves.org/): 'Is the outsourcing of healthcare services to the private sector associated with higher mortality rates?
 An observational analysis of ‘creeping privatisation’ in England’s Clinical Commissioning Groups, 2013-2020.'

 The entire paper is written in RMarkdown.
-In theory anyone should be able to download 'outsourcing_and_mortality.Rmd' and reproduce all the analyses, text and citations in the paper without any additional files.
+In theory anyone should be able to download 'outsourcing_and_mortality.Rmd' or 'Supplementary_Material.Rmd' and reproduce all the analyses, text and citations in the paper without any additional files.

 The Rmd file makes use of a custom R package "NHS_privatisation_and_mortality_R_package".
 This package contains functions to download, clean, and analyse the data as per the paper.
 Raw code for these functions are available in this repository for full transparency.